Summary of Significant Accounting Policies

 For our subsidiaries with non-U.S. dollar functional currency, assets and liabilities are translated at period-end exchange rates.
 Revenues and expenses are translated at exchange rates effective during each month.
 Foreign currency translation gains or losses are included as a component of accumulated other comprehensive income ("AOCI") within equity.
 Gains or losses on foreign currency transactions are recognized through net income (loss).

 Stock-Based Employee Compensation

-We issue stock-based compensation to certain employees and non-employee directors in different forms, including various types of performance-based share compensation including performance-based stock awards ("PSAs"), performance-based stock units ("PSUs"), performance-based restricted stock units ("PBRSUs"); and restricted stock units ("RSUs").
+We issue stock-based compensation to certain employees and non-employee directors in different forms, including performance stock awards ("PSAs"), performance stock units ("PSUs"), and restricted stock units ("RSUs").
 We record stock-based compensation expense based on an estimated grant-date fair value.
 The expense is reflected as a component of selling, general and administrative (“SG&A”) expenses on our Consolidated Statements of Operations.
 Stock-based compensation expense includes an estimate for forfeitures and anticipated achievement levels and is generally recognized on a straight-line basis over the vesting period for the entire award.
-See Note 4, Stock-based Compensation, to the Consolidated Financial Statements for additional information.

 Recently Adopted Accounting Standards

 On January 1, 2018, we adopted Accounting Standards Codification ("ASC") 606, "Revenue from Contracts with